dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 will soon meet his untimely death...
 Surely, we can do better than that!
 Press any key to start the game!

+This particular game supports both the keyboard and the joystick.
+DOSBox Staging emulates a joystick by default, even if you don't have a physical game controller plugged in.
+The game is clever enough to auto-detect that and switches to joystick mode at the start.
+Okay, so let's switch to keyboard mode instead by pressing ++ctrl+k++!

 You can control the prince with the cursor keys.
 Hold down the ++shift++ key to walk carefully.
 It's not that hard to figure out the various movement combinations on your own, but reading the *Controlling Your Movements* section of the [user manual](https://ia600809.us.archive.org/29/items/princeofpersia_201708_201708/prince-of-persia_dos_04ra.pdf) should definitely help.
 The manual also contains helpful hints and a full list of available keyboard shortcuts.

 <figure markdown>
   <a class="glightbox" href="https://archive.org/download/dosbox-staging-v0.81.0-prince-of-persia/pop-vga.jpg" >